 In Summer 2007, a season that set records for heat and drought across the continental U.S., a story unfolded in Orem, Utah (NOAA, 2007).
 On a hot July morning an elderly woman received a knock on her front door.
 Upon answering, she was confronted by an Orem city police officer.
 When asked for her name, she refused.
 She had done nothing wrong – an elderly widow and grandmother, she was dumbstruck as to why an officer would even visit.
 The officer continued to question her to no avail.
 After continued resistance to the seemingly unwarranted inquisition by the officer, a scuffle ensued.
-In the aftermath, the 70 year old feisty Betty Perry ended up in jail with cuts and bruises sustained in a fall on her front porch (Sam Penrod, 2007).
+The feisty 70 year old Betty Perry ended up bruised, battered and sitting in a jail cell.
+(Sam Penrod, 2007).

 What possibly could be the reason for such a traumatic scene in Orem, Utah on a warm summer morning?
 A clandestine brewing operation?
 Pot growing?
 Prostitution ring, fronted by a charming little old lady?

 No. None of these.

 Grass.
 Not marijuana, but ordinary lawn grass.
 Kentucky Bluegrass particularly.
 Betty Perry had not watered her lawn for over a year and her yard had developed a rather brown and dead look.
 Neighbors and the community at large could no longer abide the desiccated property and so the law was called to action.

 So, let’s break this down to simple terms.

 A widow and grandmother, who hasn’t money to afford watering the lawn, is accosted for not keeping her grass alive.
 Arrested, and injured in the process, she sits in jail until released later in the day to her home.
 IN UTAH!!!